 It’s like an onion, exposing itself one layer at a time instead of all at once, but no less flavorful.

 In my 20s I would have considered dating a German guy boring.
 In my 30s it became sexy.
-So much so that I married one.
+So much so that I had a 9 1/2 year relationship with one.

 So what’s it really like dating a German guy?

 When a German guy says he’ll call, he’ll call.

 If he likes you, he may even call the next day.
 Germans have rules for almost everything.
 But apparently waiting two days to call so that he doesn’t appear desperate is not one of them.